NDUFB9

 NADH dehydrogenase [ubiquinone] 1 beta subcomplex subunit 9 is an enzyme that in humans is encoded by the NDUFB9 gene.
+It belongs to the superfamily of LYRM proteins, which are characterized by a conserved leucine–tyrosine–arginine motif.
 NADH dehydrogenase (ubiquinone) 1 beta subcomplex subunit 9 is an accessory subunit of the NADH dehydrogenase (ubiquinone) complex, located in the mitochondrial inner membrane.
 It is also known as Complex I and is the largest of the five complexes of the electron transport chain.

 Structure

 The NDUFB9 gene is located on the q arm of chromosome 8 in position 13.3 and is 10,884 base pairs long.
 The NDUFB9 protein weighs 22 kDa and is composed of 179 amino acids.
 NDUFB9 is a subunit of the enzyme NADH dehydrogenase (ubiquinone), the largest of the respiratory complexes.
 The structure is L-shaped with a long, hydrophobic transmembrane domain and a hydrophilic domain for the peripheral arm that includes all the known redox centers and the NADH binding site.
 It has been noted that the N-terminal hydrophobic domain has the potential to be folded into an alpha helix spanning the inner mitochondrial membrane with a C-terminal hydrophilic domain interacting with globular subunits of Complex I. The highly conserved two-domain structure suggests that this feature is critical for the protein function and that the hydrophobic domain acts as an anchor for the NADH dehydrogenase (ubiquinone) complex at the inner mitochondrial membrane.